briansimiyuj/doctor-appointment-app/README.md

       f.
 Make the menu responsive for both mobile and desktop views

     3. Create Doctors List component and mount it on Doctors page
+      a.
+Initialize a state variable to store the filtered doctors
+      b.
+Create a function to filter doctors based on speciality
+      c.
+Run the filter function when the speciality and doctors data change